edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

     2. In the **Rule message** option, type a brief description for this rule.
     3. In the **Rule Action** option, choose how this rule will be enforced.
     4. In the **Rule ID** option, specify a number between 77,000,000 and 77,999,999.
-    5. Modify the default condition to determine how WAF will identify requests.
-From the condition's **Variable** option, select the request element through which WAF will identify requests.
+    5. Modify the default condition to determine how {{ PRODUCT }} will identify requests.
+From the condition's **Variable** option, select the request element through which {{ PRODUCT }} will identify requests.

         [Learn more about variables.](#variables)